 See the Cider page for more on this area’s best known activity.

-Ross-on-Wye website includes some info on Symonds Yat and other local Hereford places, history, local shops etc. The town has a variety of cafes, tea rooms, etc. (and bike shop).
+Ross-on-Wye website is rather dated and is more useful for history stuff.
+The town has a variety of cafes, tea rooms, etc. (and bike shop).
 Quite a few interesting/historic buildings in the centre of town (which doesn’t stop it having some boring approach roads).